quicwg/base-drafts/draft-ietf-quic-transport.md

 The size of the first packet sent by a client will determine whether a server sends a Version Negotiation packet.
-Clients that support multiple QUIC versions SHOULD pad the first UDP datagram they send to the largest of the minimum datagram sizes from all versions they support.
+Clients that support multiple QUIC versions SHOULD pad the first underlying-protocol datagram they send to the largest of the minimum datagram sizes from all versions they support.
 This ensures that the server responds if there is a mutually supported version.

 ## Sending Version Negotiation Packets {#send-vn}